-- 4.6.2.
+4.6.2.
 The robots must be marked with team markers.
 These markers are colored magenta (referred to as red) for one team and cyan (referred to as blue) for the other team.
 Robot legs and arms must be covered by team markers.
 From each side of the robot, at least one team marker must be visible on both an arm and a leg.
 The marker must be at least 5cm in height and as wide as the leg or arm of the robot as seen from that side.
-If both teams cannot agree, which team color to use, a coin will be flipped 15 minutes prior to the game to assign the team colors. - 4.6.3.
-The robots of each team must be uniquely identifiable.
-They must be marked with numbers or names.
-The goal keeper robot must be marked uniquely that it can be easily distinguished from the other robots of a team by the referees.
+If both teams cannot agree, which team color to use, a coin will be flipped 15 minutes prior to the game to assign the team colors.